Islak Kek

 Before you start

-Ensure your eggs and milk for the cake are at room temperature.
-Cold ingredients will seize the batter and prevent the mechanical leavening required for a fluffy sponge.
+Ensure your eggs and milk for the sponge are strictly at room temperature.

 Ingredients